Souptik2001/getting-basic/README.md

 ## An interesting topic

 We know that using chmod command we can change the permissions of a file to read(r), write(w) and executable(x).
 But there is another interesting permission called **"s"**.
 This allows anybody to run the program with the previlage of the owner of the file.
 This permission statys in place of the **"x"** for the owner permissions.
 This **"s"** bit can also be set in the group permissions.
 Thus anybody can run the file with group permission.
 Learn more about this in this short [video](https://www.youtube.com/watch?v=2gHp_CgUets).
+TO GET ALL THE FILES WHOSE SETUID BIT IS SET ENTER - `find / -perm +600 2>/dev/null`(this will search starting from /.
+If you want then you can start from any level in the file system).

 ## Radare2